hankchau/igdb_finder/README.md

-# IGDB
+# IGDB Helper
 A simple script for retrieving game information from IGDB's API.
+Easy to pick up and use without studying the database schema in IGDB.

 ## package.py
 ```